Vyral/jorge-gonzalez/_posts/2020-06-08-an-update-about-mortgage-forbearance.md

 7:10: Forbearance will not be reported as missed payments.

-9:40: Wrapping up today’s topic
+9:40: Wrapping up today’s topic&nbsp;

 Remember to **be careful when taking advantage of these types of programs** because sometimes not having full understanding can come back and bite you.
 However, if you truly need help, there are options for you.&nbsp;